 When storing a lithium-ion battery, the most important step is to ensure that the battery terminals do not contact any metals or other battery terminals.
-Your batteries (and the equipment containing them) should be placed in a stable cabinet, locker or shelves, and will not be collided or pushed by machines or personnel.
+Your batteries (and the equipment containing them) should be placed in a stable cabinet, locker, or shelf, and will not be collided with or pushed by machines or personnel.
 This will prevent your batteries from shifting, thus keeping the terminal stationery.
 If applicable, consider using a battery terminal cover for added protection.
 Or just put them in the original packaging, if this is feasible for you.

 Finally, to prevent them from touching, separate your batteries.
 Sometimes, a lack of space might force you to stack them, but if you can avoid stacking, it can be great.
 If not, please put them in a place where they will not be disturbed by movement, and do not put any other objects on them.

 Lithium batteries store in a mild and dry environment.

 The environment in which the batteries are located should be mild.
 Batteries should be stored away from the sun, high temperatures, and humidity.
 Keep the storage area ventilated and dry, and keep the temperature relatively stable.
 The ideal storage temperature of the battery is around 59 degrees, but most room temperatures are enough.
 Unless your room is out of the range of 40 F to 122 F for some reason, in this case, we must assume that you live in an igloo or a volcano, and we can not recommend that you use a battery anywhere within your home.